enspiral/handbook/guides/pods.md

 ### Some oldies and goodies (from Enspiral's Workshops Guide)

-Copying and pasting some relevant Rituals from the [Workshop Patterns](/guides/workshop_patterns.html) guide
+Copying and pasting some relevant rituals from the [Workshop Patterns](/guides/workshop_patterns.html) guide

 #### Check in